LIUYUTIANABC/LearnEnglish/Doucument/LearnEnglish.md

   - Their teacher were a scientist last year；Were their teacher a scientist last year?
 Their teacher weren't a scientist last year;
   - I was a good student; Was I a good student? were you a teacher in 2010?
 I wasn't a good student;
   - The doctor was rich one year ago; Was the doctor rich before?
 The doctor wasn't rich last year;
-  - Oil was expensive this morning; Was oil expensive this moring?
+  - Oil was expensive this morning; Was oil expensive this morning?
 Oil wasn't expensive;
 - 主谓宾：
-  - I travelled in 2010； Did you travel in 2010？ I didn't travel in 2010；
+  - I traveled in 2010； Did you travel in 2010？ I didn't travel in 2010；
   - My uncle walked this morning； Did your uncle walk this morning？ My uncle didn't walk；
   - Its master punished it last night; Did Its master punish it? his master didn't punish it;
   - They found my keys this noon; Did you find your keys this night?
 They find my keys;